bain-cs111/bain-cs111.github.io/pages/syllabus.md

 * _Programming as a **psychological** discipline_: Programming is more about the limits of human intelligence than about memorizing bits of code.
 * _Programming as an **aesthetic** discipline_: Code can be beautiful; it can also be ugly.
 Those distinctions have real consequences in the world.

-Programming is a powerful medium for creative expression: it can be a representational medium, a tool for thinking about problems, a way of amplifying and/or communicating ideas, a means of performing complex calculations over massive datasets, and more.
+Programming is a powerful medium for creative expression.
+It can be a representational medium, a tool for thinking about problems, a way of amplifying and/or communicating ideas, a means of performing complex calculations over massive datasets, and more.
 Being a computer scientist is *not* a prerequisite for creating useful or advanced programs.
 In fact, most people who write computer programs are not computer scientists, but rather people who occupy a range of professions.
 Journalists, geographers, sociologists, scientists, artists, musicians, entrepreneurs, researchers, etc., use programming languages to accomplish diverse and specialized goals.
 And as data and computing increasingly influence and perfuse modern life, understanding the mechanisms (and risks!) that underlie these systems is a valuable modern literacy that is likely to serve you well.

 Learning to program is not dissimilar to learning a new spoken/written language–first, you need to understand basic rules like grammar and syntax, then you need exemplar buildings blocks like adjectives, nouns, and prepositions, and only then can you use these ideas together to create computer programs.
 What this means is that you **must** dedicate enough time to practicing the basics in order to allow yourself to progressively move to more and more complex programming practice.

-Taking this course means committing — for 11 weeks — to attending lectures, tutorials, and office hours, turning in assignments, doing (lots of) practice problems, and most importantly, persevering when things get difficult.
-Asking questions throughout the class is not a sign of weakness–it shows that you are actively trying to understand what you know and what you do not know.
+Taking this course means committing—for 11 weeks—to attending lectures, tutorials, and office hours, turning in assignments, practicing your programming skills, and most importantly, persevering when things get difficult.
+Asking questions throughout the class is not a sign of weakness.
+It shows that you are actively trying to understand what you know and what you do not know.
 We have an excellent staff of teaching assistants and peer mentors who are here to answer your questions, help you understand course material in different ways, and push you to your fullest learning potential.
 With your consistent and _active_ participation in learning, you can navigate the material in the course and become a proficient programmer by the end of the quarter.

 * * *

 # Course Format

 Our class will be _partially flipped_.
-While some of our reserved class periods will be used for **interactive lecture** where new concepts will be introduced, other days will be reserved for in-depth **tutorials** where students will be expected to review course materials (recorded lecture videos, slides, and notes) **before** the class period and during class we will work in small groups to complete an in-depth programming assignment.
+While some of our reserved class periods will be used for **interactive lectures** where new concepts will be introduced, other days will be reserved for in-depth **tutorials** where students will be expected to review course materials (recorded lecture videos, slides, and notes) **before** the class period and during class we will work in small groups to complete an in-depth programming assignment.

-## Lectures
-Lectures will be both synchronous and asynchronous.
-During our scheduled class time, we will focus on things we cannot do when we are not together: mainly doing practice problems together and answering questions about course content.
-All in-class lectures will be recorded.
-We will also use some pre-recorded videos, which cover specific course material that we will then go straight to practicing during lectures.
+The rough schedule of the course will be (there are some exceptions):

+* Mondays - Lecture Day
+* Wednesdays - Tutorial Day
+* Fridays - Practice and Move On Day

+For lecture days, we'll have interactive lectures where we introduce a new topic and focus on building a core understanding.
+For Tutorial days, you'll work in your tutorial groups to complete an assignment during class time.
+On Practice days, we'll do a little more practice along with previewing the next components of the course.

 When we assign a pre-recorded lecture, students *must* watch the video before coming to lecture.
-Organizationally, some topics/modules span multiple lectures (see the [course schedule](../)).
+Organizationally, some topics/modules span multiple lectures.

-## Tutorial Sessions
-The best way to learn how to program is by writing lots of programs.
-To facilitate this, and to provide a more close-knit learning setting within the context of our larger class, you will each take part in weekly tutorial sessions with one of our Peer Mentors (PMs).
-These 1-hour sessions will start the second week of class and you will sign up for a particular Tutorial Session at the end of Week 1.

-By completing the tutorials, you will become familiar with the types of strategies you might use to approach problems (which will be closely related to the homework / projects), push you to write lots of programs, and help you assess what you know and don't know so that you can know when to ask for more help in lecture or in office hours.

 ## Office Hours
 Office hours are a crucial component of this course.
 Everyone on our course staff is here to help you to be successful in the course and find your own power as current and future programmers.
 That said, it's up to you to take the initiative and cultivate a weekly / bi-weekly practice of going to office hours that works for you and your schedule.
 This looks different for everyone: some people go to 1-2 office hours sessions per week and finish their homework with a TA or peer mentor nearby (if needed).
 Other students never go to office hours (though this is rare, as the exercises are challenging).
 Also, different people connect with different TAs/peer mentors, so do shop around to find a person with whom you work well.